ThKrypt/QualCoder/12-Imports-and-exports.md

 * Adds cases and case_text (links from cases to text file segments and images and A/V).
 * Add attributes for files and cases.
 * Adds attribute values.
 Existing destination attribute values are not over-written, unless they are blank.

+Warnings when merging:

+The main warning is if the source project and destination project contain the same text file.
+If the source project text file has been edited, and maybe longer or shorter, then the imported text coding positions and annotations will be incorrect.
+This is because the original destination project text file text stored in the database is not replaced with the edited text file from the source project.